My Seven Mental Breaks

 7. Watch AGT (Australia’s Got Talent) on YouTube

-The little breaks when I remember to do them are priceless at filling my creative well back up enjoy to carry on with whatever I’m doing-work, play, creative, focused, fun, etc. It is a nice shot of goodness; nothing in my seven involve the horrifying news or headline-grabbing sensationalism of someone in decline or a misstep (like them or not).
+The little breaks when I remember to do them are priceless at filling my creative well-back up.
+I enjoy carrying on with whatever I’m doing- work, play, creative, focused, fun, etc. It is a nice shot of goodness; nothing in my seven involves the horrifying news or headline-grabbing sensationalism of someone in decline or a misstep (like them or not).
 The negative takes more than its fair share of my energy to create things; I feel it’s our natural percentage of survival juice; 70% of human wiring is focused on staying alive.
 Our remaining 30% is the other good bits like love, patience, kindness, curiosity, guilt, anger, and sadness.
-I’m grateful I’ve met several people, hopefully, more in my life who have figured out how to set their intention to live in the 30% versus predetermined 70%.
+I’m grateful I’ve met several people, hopefully, more in my life who have figured out how to set their intention to live in the 30% versus the predetermined 70%.
 The mental breaks help me live a more creative and joyful existence, and I suppose 30% more.
 Wishing you all the best in finding your 30.
-I leave all you lovely people with this quote:
+I leave all of you lovely people with this quote: